Samarth4023/Llama-API/README.md

-# 🦙 Llama
+# 🦙 Llama-API

-Welcome to the **Llama** repository!
+Welcome to the **Llama-API** repository!
 This repository is dedicated to testing the `llamaapi` Python library to access LlamaAPI.
 Whether you're a developer, researcher, or just a tech enthusiast, you'll find valuable resources and examples here.

 ## 📚 About